grahamdfriedman12/graham-friedman-applied-data-analysis/ravens-crime-study/README.md

 ## Methods Summary

-This study uses **count-based statistical analysis** appropriate for crime data.
-Results are interpreted in terms of **direction, magnitude, and statistical significance**, with careful attention to overdispersion and realistic inference rather than purely predictive accuracy.
+The original analysis was conducted in **R**, using statistical techniques appropriate for overdispersed crime count data.
+Models emphasized **interpretability and inference** rather than prediction, with results evaluated using statistical significance, effect sizes, and robustness across specifications.

 ---